Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapon.
+– May wear any armor and use any weapon and shield (including large shield).
 – May get seven stars in any weapon category.
 – Gets one bonus feat at level 1 and at every even level.
 – At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill penalties and maximum dexterity AC bonus values.
 Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.